knishe/aws-demo/README.md

 Prof of concept to work with DynamoDB with AWS local stack

-copy https://github.com/localstack/localstack/blob/master/docker-compose.yml  to you project root
+copy https://github.com/localstack/localstack/blob/master/docker-compose.yml  to your project root

 navigate to the docker compose and run the following